trueinteractions/tint2/README.md

 > tint some.js
 ```

-Or you can run it in interactive mode (note you may experience pauses due to the OS event loop).
+Or you can run it in interactive mode.

 ```bash
 > tint